balena-labs-projects/video-capture/README.md

 ## Compatibility
 This block has been tested on the following devices:
-- Raspberry Pi Zero W
 - Raspberry Pi 3B+
 - Raspberry Pi 4 (2GB)
+- Raspberry Pi Zero W (limited frame rate)
 - Nvidia Jetson Nano

 The following cameras have been tested: